Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Parametric Variation: Maxsurf is able to automatically iterate a model according to parameters that you set, such as to achieve a specific prismatic or block coefficient, or a given displacement, water plane area or wetted surface, etc. Restraints can be defined, such as to disallow changes to the sheer line, beam, draft, displacement, and any of the other parameters, as long as sufficient degrees of freedom remain to achieve the requested variations.
 This parametric variation capability allows one to create a family of 'candidate' hull shapes each having slightly different characteristics, which can then be analyzed as to their performance relative to each other, or to specifically stated design requirements.

-Tri-mesh Surfaces: Maxsurf can create meshed surfaces, which can be useful for data transfer into Maxsurf.
+Tri-mesh Surfaces: Maxsurf can create meshed surfaces, which can be useful for quick modeling and data transfer into Hydromax or other CAD systems.
 As an example, Maxsurf can automatically fit a meshed surface over a cloud of data.
 While a meshed surface is not sufficiently accurate for a lines drawing or to make parts from the meshed surfaces, it is adequate for hydrostatics analysis in Hydromax.
 A meshed Maxsurf model can be created quickly, and can then be opened directly in Hydromax for a complete stability and trim analysis.

 80' "FANTAIL STEAMER" Style Yacht as Viewed in Maxsurf - Click for Larger Image

-Within Hydromax (now called Maxsurf Stability) one can define tanks, which ordinarily use the hull envelope as the outer perimeter, though internal surfaces can also be used.
-Within HM, the mass of the tank contents is defined, and for each load case, what percent of liquid is in the tank.
+Within Maxsurf Stability (Hydromax) one can define tanks, which ordinarily use the hull envelope as the outer perimeter, though internal surfaces can also be used.
+Within Hydromax the mass of the tank contents is defined, and for each load case what percent of liquid is in the tank.

 Hydromax then heels the model, moves the tank contents to the trim of the vessel at each heel angle, recalculates the CG based on the new position of the tank contents, and erects a righting arm for that heel angle.
 Over the range of heel angles, the righting curve is created.
 Built into Hydromax are all worldwide stability criteria, from which Hydromax will create a detailed pass-fail report based on the criteria that you select.

-During the genesis of the design, since Maxsurf does not have any "structure" information, the surface areas and centers are exported to Excel, where a weight per square area for each surface is assigned in order to get the CG of the structure.
+During the genesis of the design, since Maxsurf does not have any "structure" information aside from surface materials (say, plating) the surface areas and centers are exported to Excel, where a weight per square area for each surface can be assigned in order to get the CG of the structure.
 In combination with a thorough list of equipment weights and their centers, tank contents, etc. an accurate CG is obtained.

 With the weight and CG information being generated in Excel concurrently with the actual Maxsurf model, we can iterate the model shape in order to achieve the requisite trim and stability, or we can edit the location of equipment, tanks and ballast as needed.